 Locate the center of mass of the bracket-and-shaft combination.
-The vertical face is made from sheet metal which has a mass of 25 kg/m2.
-The material of the horizontal base has a mass of 40 kg/m2, and the steel shaft has a density of 7.83 Mg/m^3 .
+The vertical face is made from sheet metal which has a mass of 25 kg/m.
+The material of the horizontal base has a mass of 40 kg/m, and the steel shaft has a density of $7.83 \text{ Mg/m}^3$ .

-Solution.
-The composite body may be considered to be composed of the five elements shown in the lower portion of the illustration.
+Solution The composite body may be considered to be composed of the five elements shown in the lower portion of the illustration.
 The triangular part will be taken as a negative mass.
 For the reference axes indicated, it is clear by symmetry that the x-coordinate of the center of mass is zero.